maniacs-oss/snackis/snabel.md

 ```

 ### Stacks
-Literals, identifiers and results from function calls are pushed on the current fibers stack in order of appearance.
+Literals, identifiers and results from function calls are pushed on the current stack in order of appearance.
 Thanks to lexical scoping and named bindings, keeping the stack squeaky clean is less critical in Snabel.

 ```
 > 1 2 3 stash